MohamedBadr552002/Embedded-Systems/Projects/Secondterm/README.md

 User Story:

+Design and Development a parking System forvehicles has Features of:
+* You can enter it using specific IDs read by a QR code reader.
+* IDs are Set By the System Admin.
+* LCD to tell the user to show his ID to The QR Reader.
+* Green and Red Leds to indicate the Validation of the entered ID.
-Making Vehicles Parcking You can Enter it By Specific IDs Readed By QR Code Reader and LCD to watch the user to show his ID to The QR Reader, Big 7 segment to Show how many available , An Enter Gate Controlled by Servo motor open if the User enter a valid ID for Safty there is PIR sensor near to the Gate which will not close until the PIR Sensor make Sure that the car Passed .
+* Big 7 segment to Show how many availableSlots.
+* An Enter Gate Controlled by Servo motor open if the User enter a valid ID.
+* for Safety there is PIR sensor near to the Gate which will not close until the PIR Sensor make Sure that the car has completely passed.
-And for The Exit Gate there is PIR Sensor to Sense there is car want to exit the Exit Gate open and Close if PIR make Sure that the car Passed. about the IDs will be Created By System Admin.
+* At The Exit Gate there is PIR Sensor to Sense there is car want to exit the Exit Gate open and Close if PIR make Sure that the car has completely passed.

 Technical Details: